OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Activities not declared in the manifest can't be displayed, and attempting to launch them will raise an exception.

-Like apps, activities have their own lifecycle and need to monitor system changes to handle them.
+Like apps, activities have their own life cycle and need to monitor system changes to handle them.
 Activities can be in the following states: active, paused, stopped, and inactive.
 These states are managed by the Android operating system.
 Accordingly, activities can implement the following event managers:

 - onCreate
 - onSaveInstanceState